Strep Screen (Rapid)

 How is this test done?

-The rapid strep screen requires taking a swab of mucus or cells from the back of your
+The rapid strep screen needs a swab of mucus or cells from the back of your throat.

-throat.
-The healthcare provider, nurse, or lab technician will gently swipe the back
+The healthcare provider, nurse, or lab technician will gently swipe the back of your

-of your throat with a long cotton swab.
-A second sample may be taken at the same time
+throat with a long cotton swab.
+A second sample may be taken at the same time to be

 Does this test pose any risks?